You have no items in your shopping cart.

 Remember we need to change the deer's habits built up over a period of time.
 There are two methods of increasing the effectiveness of the fence.
 The first is by clearing the brush about 3-5 meters away from the fence.
 The smaller deer have an inbuilt tentativeness crossing open areas that is reinforced by contact with the fence.

-Red Deer in particular have a habit of not investigating the fence and simply jump over it.
+Red Deer in particular have a habit of not investigating an electric fence and simply jump over it.
 This is in common with the Springbuck and Impala of Southern Africa (both of which do comfortably clear a 2 meter high fence) and consequently an effective technique has evolved there whereby the fence is initially baited to attract the target to investigate the fence.

 With deer this is done by two methods;-